Can't make it to the ceremony? A stream of the ceremony will be available right here. Watch it live Saturday at 10 a.m.

 The mortarboard is to be worn flat on the head with the pointed cap pulled onto the forehead.
 It should be parallel to the ground so that the tassel can fall straight down the side of the wearer’s face

 Hooding of doctoral candidates is a cherished academic tradition at DMU.
 During this ceremonial ritual, the doctoral hood is placed over the shoulders of the graduates to signify the professional status attained by terminal degree holders.
 DMU’s ceremonial protocol provides for the on-stage hooding of all doctoral candidates.
-As a graduate-level health profession University, DMU recognizes the doctoral degree as the highest degree available in the medical, health care, administration and public health fields.
 Candidates for the master’s degree wear their hoods throughout the ceremony.
 Based on academic protocol, a graduate wears only one hood representing the highest degree earned or the hood representing the primary academic program.
 Review the hooding policy here.

 Customarily, the honor of hooding is reserved for faculty in recognition of their role in the education of the graduates for a terminal degree.
 However, the University's hooding policy does allow direct line relatives (parents, grandparents, siblings and spouse) who hold a DO, DPM, DPT or MD degree the honor of hooding graduates.
 To request a guest hooder please fill out this form.
 The completed application must be submitted to Student.Services@dmu.edu by March 15.